-This morning, your guide will meet you in your hotel lobby for an overview city tour of the Norwegian capital.
+This morning, your guide will meet you at 10:00am for a tour of the Norwegian capital.
 Even though Oslo is a city, its numerous parks and waterfront give it a very quaint feeling.
 First, you will visit City Hall and view the ceremonial hall with its beautiful murals, including the largest oil painting in Europe.
 This is the location of the Nobel Peace Prize award ceremony every December.

 Journey out to Vigeland Park.
 The park, named after sculptor, Gustav Vigeland, contains 212 human sculptures, depicting all the stages of life.
 The main focal point of the park is the 56 foot tall monolith, comprised of over 100 human figures all molded into one another.

-Continue onto the Viking Ship Museum where three of the largest ships, the Oseberg, Gokstad, and Tune are housed.
-Found in royal burial mounds of Oslo, these well preserved ships were used to carry the dead over to “the other world.”
+Next, you will visit the Viking Ship Museum where three of the largest ships, the Oseberg, Gokstad, and Tune are housed.
+Found in royal burial mounds of Oslo, these well preserved ships were used to carry the dead overto “the other world.”